ReubsWRW/reubenwang.github.io/RoboticPicking/RoboticPicking.md

 ## Demo: Robot in Action

 A short demo of the system in action is given in the GIF below.
 In this demo, the system has been tasked to identify and sort through an array of items, which is then to be placed into a designated bin.
 The robot was given no prior explicit information on what the array of items would consist of, where these items would be placed on the palette, or how it should go about carrying out this task.
-The robot simply does these procedures autonomously with AI algorithms we have programmed into it.
+The robot simply does these procedures autonomously with AI algorithms we programmed into it.

 <img align="left" src="picking_sequence.gif">
 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

+The demo above showcases the system's ability locate and identify objects to a high degree of precision.
+It also demonstrates the robust and dynamic optimization processes which enable picking up objects with complex geometries.

-A unique feature of this system is that the AI was trained on a synthetic data set.
-That is, all training data was virtually generated and computer rendered, to provide the AI with photorealistic images to learn from.
+A unique feature of this system is that the AI was trained on a **synthetic data set**.
+That is, all training data was generated in a virtual environment and computer rendered, to provide the AI with photorealistic images to learn from.

 ## The Team